-In addition to being devastating to the landscape and population, World War One was devastating to the human body.
-Yes, there were the horrific wounds, but there were also diseases that were otherwise rarely seen.
-These diseases were given the nickname “trench” because that is where they originated.
+In addition to being devastating to the landscape and population, World War I was devastating to the human body.
+Yes, there were the horrific wounds, but there were also diseases.
+These diseases were rarely diagnosed in the civilian population and, therefore, became known as “trench diseases.”
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Type of infection: Bacterial, transmitted by lice